The Man with Two Mistresses: Adaptations

 At the start of the 18th century in Britain, the fable was given a political interpretation.
 Matthew Prior's "A Fable" (1710) was applied to the situation of the reigning monarch, caught between the two political parties of the day.
-The Scots poet Allan Ramsay adapted La Fontaine's fable into dialect as "The Man wi the Twa Wives" somewhere between 1722-9.
+The Scots poet Allan Ramsay adapted La Fontaine's fable into dialect as "The Man wi the Twa Wives" somewhere between 1722–29.
 In the wake of the widespread appropriation of fables to political ends in previous decades, he makes the two wives supporters of opposing parties in addition to hair-pluckers and draws the conclusion that truth is the victim of extreme opposing views.
 At the other end of that century, the fable was adapted by F. G. Waldron (1744–1818) as "The man with two wives or, wigs for ever!
 A dramatick fable set to musick by Mr. Sanderson".
 It was first performed at the then Royalty Theatre in Tower Hamlets on March 24, 1798, to such popular acclaim that copies of the piece soon appeared for sale there.
 The conclusion of this musical romp is that the trio finally order wigs 'from Britain' so that all may change the colour of their hair at will.

-In 20th century France, Francis Poulenc included La Fontaine's plot as an episode in his ballet Les Animaux modèles (1941) and Jean Françaix (1912–1997) set it for voice, flute and string quintet in 1958.
-The artist Leonor Fini made a print of the fable in 1961.
+In 20th century France, Francis Poulenc included La Fontaine's plot as an episode in his ballet Les Animaux modèles (1941).
+Jean Françaix set it for voice, flute and string quintet in 1958.
+Howard J. Buss set it for alto sax and voice under the title of "The Middle Aged Man with Two Mistresses" in his suite of "Sonic Fables: Lessons from Aesop" (1991) and Vladimir Cosma made it the seventh piece in Eh bien !
+Dansez maintenant (2006), a light-hearted interpretation for narrator and orchestra in the style of a Boston.
+The artist Leonor Fini also made a print of the fable in 1961.